 ARTICLE IX, SECTION 4 Any expenditure shall be approved by the Executive Committee.
 However, the President and the Secretary shall have the power to incur an expenditure of up to $250 each without prior approval, but must submit receipts and get approval of the entire Executive Committee to get reimbursed for all such expenditures.

 ARTICLE X, SECTION 1 The Vice President shall assist the President in all responsibilities.
 Should the President be unwilling or unable to complete his or her term, the Vice President will assume the position of President to serve the remainder of the term.
-If more than one Vice President has been named, then the Office of President will be passed to the Vice Presidents in the order specified by Article VI, Section 1.I In the absence of the President, the Vice President shall preside over meetings of the Executive Committee.
+If more than one Vice President has been named, then the Office of President will be passed to the Vice Presidents in the order specified by Article VI, Section 1.
+In the absence of the President, the Vice President shall preside over meetings of the Executive Committee.

 ARTICLE X, SECTION 2 The Secretary, in consultation with the President, shall arrange agenda for all meetings and shall notify members in advance.
 The Secretary shall be responsible for keeping the minutes of all meetings and maintain such records as may be necessary.
 At the General Body Meeting, the Secretary shall present a report of the activities of BANA during the term of the office.